 Most “hemp processing facilities” throughout America and the rest of the world focus on CBD extraction instead of industrial hemp.
 Much like wheat, industrial hemp is grown for their stalk in massive outdoor farms with 300,000-400,000 plants per acre.
 CBD on the other hand is grown for the flower either indoors or outdoors with about 1600 plants per acre.

 Part of the reason that the hemp market is so skewed toward CBD is because industrial hemp isn’t a sexy and the supply chain doesn’t exist.
 The byproducts from industrial hemp are sold as inputs to products that are manufactured.
-These hemp-based materials can make hundreds of different manufactured products stronger, lighter, cheaper, and more eco-friendly.
+These hemp-based materials can make hundreds of different manufactured products stronger, lighter, cheaper, and more sustainable.
 Most consumers aren’t familiar with the companies who provide the materials in the goods they consume.

 This is as opposed to the CBD market within the hemp industry.
 These CBD products are sexy and exciting because because the products are sold to everyday consumers.
 Most Americans know of CBD or know someone who consumes it.
 ‘Industry leaders’ across the hemp industry made CBD one of the trendiest new products of 2019.
 What most experts won’t tell you is that the price of CBD has dropped over 80% in less than 24 months.
 This adds price volatility and uncertainty for hemp companies only focusing only on extraction.